open-cloud/xos/gui/README.md

 - angular-cookie
 - ng-lodash

-These libraries are server through Django, so they will not be included in your minified vendor file.
+These libraries are served through Django, so they will not be included in your minified vendor file.
 To add a library and generate a new file (that will override the old one), you should:
 - enter `ngXosLib` folder
 - run `bower install [myPackage] --save`
 - rebuild the file with `gulp vendor`